hrishi82/fandom-quiz/README.md

 # Fandom Quiz

 This is a quiz about shoe brands.
-The CLI app os written in node.JS and hosted in Replit.
+The CLI app is written in node.JS and hosted in Replit.